 However, if we can find tasks that allow us to operate just beyond the edge of our existing ability such that it requires all our mental focus, then that's more likely to produce periods of flow.
 Rather than taking on a treacherous cliff, then, I should first attack a beginner level wall that's challenging for me and take on ever increasingly difficult challenges as my ability grows.

-2. We receive feedback - we need to have as "immediate as possible" feedback for our performance.
+Of course, as I get better at rock climbing, I should commit to taking on increasingly difficult climbs in order to keep the difference between my ability and the degree of difficulty in balance. - We receive feedback - we need to have as "immediate as possible" feedback for our performance.
 We need to understand how well we are doing, whether we are making progress to our goals and be left with a clear understanding of how we can improve.

 Doing something without having any idea of how we are performing can make us feel like our work is meaningless and leave us with no sense of direction, like we're just floating along.
-Not only this, but we'll also not be able to grow, which is a necessary prerequisite for long term engagement, something that's called becoming increasingly complex.
+Not only this, but we'll also not be able to grow, which is a necessary prerequisite for long term engagement, something that's called becoming increasingly complex. - We have clear and actionable goals - we must know what we are working towards.
+This can come in the form of a larger end goal with realistic sub goals along the way.
+The main point is that we have a target, something that we genuinely believe that we can achieve if we apply ourselves to it.

 One caveat about goals: they must be appropriately set.
 If we are set a goal and we don't really believe that we can achieve it, then we're less inclined to apply ourselves to try and achieve it out of worry that all our effort will be for nothing.